March 25, 2020

 Your meta description is the bit of text that’s below the title in the search results.
 It gives searchers an idea of what that page is going to be about.

-The data is correlation based, but if you have a high CTR, Google will deem your page more relevant, which could improve your rankings.
+The data is correlation-based, but if you have a high CTR, Google will deem your page more relevant, which could improve your rankings.

 Your WordPress theme might already have schema markup installed.
 To see if your site already has schema markup, run it through this tool.
 If you don’t have schema markup installed, then you can use the Schema plugin.
-It’s easy to configure and will automatically add schema markup to your site.
+It’s easy to configure and will automatically add schema markup to your website.

 You’ve probably seen the boxes that appear at the top of the Google search results.
 If not, they look like this:

 This spot is technically position zero, meaning you’ll get more organic traffic and high click-throughs.
 However, if you’re already ranking on the first page, then getting this spot will give you two listings in the results.

 There isn’t a tried and true way to get this top spot, but the following website optimizations will increase the likelihood that you get it: